SebastianWaltilla/ITHS-Course-9-equisportarena-spring/README.md

 DELETE http://localhost:8080/user/delete

-Delete is possible after a user is authenticated, DELETE deletes the authenticated user.
+Delete is possible after a user is authenticated, DELETE deletes the authenticated user by its token.

 ____________________________________________________________________

 ### FINDALL  ( contest )